alexeipancratov/gym-clean-architecture/README.md

 - flexible error handling (side effects can be retried multiple times in the background without user knowing about it)
 - scalability

+## Authentication and authorization

+For authentication we're using Authorized attribute with JWT bearer authentication scheme.
+For authorization we're using MediatR behaviors, specifically `AuthorizationBehavior` which checks if the user is authorized to execute the command.

+Currently it's being discussed whether it's a good idea to use MediatR for authorization, or if this should be handled in the Presentation layer.
+MediatR is a good candidate for this, because authorization is business rule.
+So it makes sense to handle only authentication in the Presentation layer,

 ## License

 None